- Veg Scheme

 So without further ado, here's a selection of fantastic recipes to inspire you.
-(Most recipes you'll find online for squash use butternut squash, because that's what the supermarkets sell, but you can use what ever squash you have to hand!)
+(Most recipes you'll find online use butternut squash, because that's what the supermarkets sell, but you can use what ever squash you have to hand!)

 One of the most simple and satisfying ways to enjoy squash.
 There are so many flavour combos you can use.